Let’s get more girls in the game!

-June 23, 2022, marks the 50th anniversary of Title IX, the groundbreaking civil rights law that prohibits gender-based discrimination in any school or educational program that receives federal funding.
+June 23, 2022, marked the 50th anniversary of Title IX, the groundbreaking civil rights law that prohibits gender-based discrimination in any school or educational program that receives federal funding.
 Title IX has been a catalyst for building awareness of and appreciation for the positive impact of sports, play, and recreation on the social-emotional development of young girls.

 The State of Play for Girls in Sports

 - Since its passage, at the high school level, participation opportunities for girls have risen from 294,015 in 1972 to 3.4 million in 2018-2019.
 And girls who were once only 7% of high school varsity athletes, now comprise 43% of athletes.